 Mirabel Cecil became a Trustee after her brother Sebastian’s untimely early death in 1991.
 When the much-loved Lady Fermoy died in 1993, her grand-daughter, Lady Jane Fellowes, became Chairman until 2000.
 Now the Charity is fortunate to have the artist and author Matthew Rice, himself a pianist, as Chairman.

 Now more than ever is there a need for Music in Country Churches.
-2020 has seen the longest period without concerts and live music in living memory.
+The COVID-19 pandemic resulted in the longest period without concerts and live music in living memory.
 Music in Country Churches regrettably had to cancel its entire 2020 season.
 Its two areas of charitable interest—country churches and live music—have been amongst the sectors hardest hit by the COVID-19 pandemic.
-We hope to resume arranging concerts in country churches in 2021 and look forward to playing our part in helping live music start up again.
+We were thrilled to resume arranging concerts in country churches in 2021, and in 2022 we held our first-ever concerts in Wales and Northamptonshire.
+We look forward to continuing to play in supporting our country’s musicians and rural parish churches in the years to come.